- Animal and Food Science

 Department socials enhance unity and build relationships.
 University funds may be used for socials twice per year.
 Additional gatherings may be planned as potluck events.

 Department chairs typically sit with the faculty during commencement exercises and on the stage for convocation.
-They may be invited to shake hands with the graduates as diploma covers are distributed.
+They may be invited by the college dean to shake hands with the graduates as diploma covers are distributed.

-Department chairs are responsible for overseeing faculty members, programs, curriculum, and assessment.
+Department chairs are responsible for overseeing faculty members, programs, curriculum, and assessments.

 Department chairs strive to give new faculty members no more than two new preps each semester during their first year.
 They place new faculty members on effective teaching teams that can assist with course development, lesson planning, and orientation to department programs.